-The second quarter of 2023 saw significant resources expended on One Safe Houston Initiatives for Crisis Call Diversion (CCD), Mobile Crisis Outreach Teams (MCOT), and backlog funding for the Houston Forensic Science Center.
+This last quarter saw continued resources expended on One Safe Houston Initiatives for

+Crisis Call Diversion (CCD), Mobile Crisis Outreach Teams (MCOT), and backlog funding for the Houston Forensic Science Center.
 Continued investment in domestic violence programs with the Domestic Abuse Response Teams (DART) and Victim Service Advocates helps to address one of the most important law enforcement interventions with increased support to victims.
 Investment in the Houston Police Department itself through targeted overtime for patrol enhancement and cadet retention funding have made clear that public safety remains Houston's number one priority.

-The One Clean Houston initiative saw increased expenditures in Bulk Waste and Anti-Litter programs that are targeted to vulnerable communities.
+The One Clean Houston initiative saw significantly increased expenditures in Bulk Waste targeted to vulnerable communities.
 Kicking off these expanded programs will directly address the increased need for services while planning for longer term progress with cameras for increased prosecution.